BAPTISMS

 Baptism Registration Form

-The following paperwork must be turned into the Parish Office:
+The following paperwork must be turned into the Parish Office before a Baptism can be scheduled:

 -